United Nations Editorial Manual Online

 Footnotes to items in the text are placed at the bottom of the page.
 Endnotes are not used.
 Footnotes to figures and tables are placed directly below the figure or table (see Tables/Notes to tables).
 Footnotes to items in a boxed text contained in a document or publication are normally placed within the box.

-Authors should cite only sources that are strictly relevant and necessary.
+Authors are reminded that they should cite only sources that are strictly relevant and necessary.
 Commonly known or easily verifiable facts do not require a source note.

 General references to sources.
 To acknowledge sources used extensively in preparing a document or publication and avoid multiple footnotes or text notes, a general reference can be given in a single footnote or at an appropriate place in the text.